 Provenance – a record of ownership of an artifact

 Scenario—a use case of a message type

+Semantic—pertaining to the meaning of a message element, regardless of its representation.

 Session protocol – a protocol concerned with the reliable delivery of messages over a transport.
 Layer 5 in the OSI protocol model.

+State machine – A behavior model that has finite, discrete values called states and defined transitions between states.

 Tag – a unique numeric identifier of a message element, especially a field identifier.